 I wanted to come back and see the finished bridge.
 I also went across the state border to get my first caches in Arizona to make my statistic map look even nicer.
 I followed Highway 93 to a trailhead with a virtual cache.
 There I did some research for more caches on the Arizona side of the Columbia River.
 I found one close to the Dam, which I wanted to visit anyway.
 After reading the description, I saw that it was a Dam challenge with 3 caches hidden around Hoover Dam.
 Since I had such a great experience when I did the Three Dam Tour and the FWEE Hydro Cache Challenge, I was hoping to get something similar here.

 It was already around 4 pm (Pacific Time Zone) when I started the challenge.
-The boxes with the puzzle papers were found pretty quick, but unfortunately the Visitor Center closes at 5:00 pm.
-To late for me after I found the last one.
+The boxes with the puzzle papers were found pretty quickly, but unfortunately, the Visitor Center closes at 5:00 pm.
+Too late for me after I found the last one.
 I came back the next day and went straight to the visitor center.
 Once there you have to get through a metal detector and your stuff gets x-rayed.
-After that you must normally purchase a ticket to enter the visitor center.
+After that, you must normally purchase a ticket to enter the visitor center.
 I talked to the cashier that I am only here, because of this Geocache challenge.
-She called some one and told me to wait.
+She called someone and told me to wait.
 Very short time later a woman came out to me with one of this cheap kid toy hard hats.
 That was the price for doing the challenge.
-Well the puzzles were not very hard, it was a crossword, fill-in and find the words puzzles.
+Well, the puzzles were not very hard, it was a crossword, fill-in and find the words puzzles.
 All very easy with enough hints on the papers, that everyone can finish it.